Home » Third-party Modeling Tools » Using SolarAnywhere Data in PlantPredict

 3. Select the Edit Default Settings button and save your SolarAnywhere API key in the Clean Power Research section of the Weather Vendors tab.
 The key will be stored for future use.

-1. Navigate to the Weather Component Library using the toolbar on the left side of your screen, then select Add New Weather in the top right corner.
+1. In PlantPredict, navigate to the Weather Component Library using the toolbar on the left side of your screen, then select Add New Weather in the top right corner.

 2. Input your site coordinates and select Search Vendors.